 Buybuy Baby

 Also, check for pagination blunders like 404 errors and 301 redirects.
-And avoid having “noindex” tags or canonical tags that point to your main category page.
+And avoid “noindex” tags or canonical tags that point to your main category page.
 This will cause search engines to crawl the pages without indexing them.

 3. Page speed and performance